-If force 1 is 100 pounds and the area of the input piston is 10 square inches, then the pressure in the fluid is 10 psi is provided by the equipment to which the output piston is attached.
+Fluid pressure cannot be created without resistance to flow.
+In this case, resistance is provided by the equipment to which the output piston is attached.
 The force of resistance acts against the top of the output piston.
 The pressure created in the system by the input piston pushes on the underside of the output piston with a force of 10 pounds on each square inch.